YannisGatsios/TTTDB/README.md

-# Java Embedded DBMS Library
+# TTTDB — Java Embedded DBMS Library

 A lightweight **embedded database engine** written in **pure Java**, featuring on-disk storage, schema validation, B+Tree indexes, transactions, and a fluent SQL-like API.
 It’s designed for use as a standalone library that provides **SQL-style operations** (`SELECT`, `INSERT`, `UPDATE`, `DELETE`) without an external database server.